CNN vs. The Onion - Beta Binomial

 By the end of the activity you’ll be able to:

-• Understand what a prior and posterior are
+• Construct prior and posterior models

 Let’s dive in and see how well we can guess the news from fiction and learn about Bayesian thinking along the way!